 Ensure the

 provisions of the

 'Contaminated Sites

 Act 2003' are met,

 prior to the

 development or

 remediation of

 any known and/or

 suspected

 contaminated

 sites within Shire

 boundaries.

 Amend reference to

 the Department of

-Water to Departmen
+Water to Department

 of Water and

 Environmental

 Regulation.
 Amend section 7.1

 under Actions to

 include the following

--
+Franks that follows

 Ensure that future

 planning and

 development,

 particularly in areas

 with the potential

 to impact aesthetic,

 cultural and/or social

 values. are assessed

 Submissions Comment Officer Comment Recommendation in accordance with EPA's Guidance Statement No. 41: 'Assessment of Aboriginal Heritage'.
 No Change as this is covered under current development approval process.
 As per above comment.
 16. Public Page 1 A Local Planning Strategy, in accordance with the Regulations, must set out the long term planning directions for the local government; apply any State or regional planning policy that is relevant to the strategy; and provide the rationale for any zoning or classification of land under the local planning scheme.
 Noted.
 No Change.
-And The purpose of the Shire of Narrogin Local Planning Strategy is to: Apply the State Planning Strategy and interpret the framework of State and regional policies and plans for the local area; In interpreting the framework of the State Planning Strategy, I urge the Shire to become acquainted with relevant policies which could be viewed as significantly more progressive than current State policies.
-Noted.
+And The purpose of the Shire of Narrogin Local Planning Strategy is to: Apply the State Planning Strategy and interpret the framework of State and regional policies and plans for the local area; Noted.
 The Drafting and preparation of Local Planning Strategy can only rely on current and existing state policies.
+No Change.
+In interpreting the framework of the State Planning Strategy, I urge the Shire to become acquainted with relevant policies which could be viewed as significantly more progressive than current State policies.
 The Department of Planning, Lands and Heritage is currently reviewing its existing policies and will be applied through the implementation of Local Planning Schemes once a new state polices are adopted.
-No Change.